Rendering i18n messages

 );

 This keeps the hierarchy while removing the redundancy of repeated parent keys.
-You can either execute this is in a one-off script or as before passing messages to next-intl.
+You can either execute this is in a one-off script or before passing your messages to next-intl

 Static messages